 The majority of funding for flood defence comes directly from the Department for the Environment, Food and Rural Affairs (Defra).
 However, under the new Partnership Funding rule not all schemes will attract full central funding.
-To provide 'matching' funding the Agency may seek funding from County and Metropolitan Councils, Unitary Authorities and London Boroughs in the form of a Local Levy.
-The Local Levy is shared on the basis of Band D equivalents between all contributing bodies within the Committee Area.
+To provide local funding for local priorities and contributions for partnership funding the Regional Flood and Coastal Committees recommend through the Environment Agency a local levy.

-A change in the gross budgeted expenditure between years reflects the programme of works for both capital and revenue needed by the Regional Flood and Costal Committee to which you contribute.
+A change in the gross budgeted expenditure between years reflects the programme of works for both capital and revenue needed by the Regional Flood and Coastal Committee to which you contribute.
+The total Local Levy raised by this committee has increased by 1.99%

-The total Local Levy raised has increased from £11,129,577 in 2017-18 to £11,351,056 for 2018-19.
+The total Local Levy raised has increased from £11.351m in 2018/19 to £11.577m for 2019/20.